brutatoasta/escsubmission/README.md

 # escsubmission

 Written for Elements of Software Construction, Summer 2022 by Joshua Ng, 1005285.

 [Apple.java](../main/app/src/main/java/com/joshu/escsubmission/Apple.java) takes 2 CSV files and makes 2 hashsets each, before removing all duplicate entries from each other, to each other.
-This leaves the unique entries of each csv file, and we write that to a new csv file.
+This leaves the unique entries of each CSV file, and we write that to a new CSV file.

 ## Use Case Diagram
 <img src=https://github.com/brutatoasta/escsubmission/blob/main/wk8_use_case_diagram.jpg >